Click to go back to the Plan Page

 6. Recognize that No Island is an Island

 Jamestown may literally be an island, but it is tied in many ways to the rest of Rhode Island, New England, and, indeed, the world.
-Being surrounded by Narragansett Bay, life in Jamestown is ever-linked to it, and it plays an important role to life on the island.
-The Bay is also an important environmental, economic, and cultural resource in the region and the state.
+Being surrounded by Narragansett Bay, everyday life in Jamestown is directly connected to everything this resource has to offer and our actions directly affect its health.
+The Bay is an important environmental, economic, and cultural resource in the region and the state.
 Therefore, what happens in Jamestown cannot be separated from this broader context.
 Partnerships are encouraged to achieve our sustainability goals.